s-victor/TinyPedal/docs/customization.md

     show_end_stint_remaining
 Show estimated total remaining tyre tread at the end of current stint, which helps to determine whether there is enough tread for current or more stints.
 Negative reading indicates that there will not be enough tyre tread remaining at the end of current stint.

-For example, if minimum safe tyre tread is around 10%, then for triple-stint tyre saving, driver should aim for 70% remaining tread for first stint, 40% for second stint, and 10% for third stint.
+For example, if minimum safe tyre tread is around 10%, then for triple-stint tyre saving, aim for 70% remaining tread for first stint, 40% for second stint, and 10% for third stint.

     warning_threshold_remaining
 Set warning threshold for total remaining tyre in percentage.
 Default is `30` percent.